SteveL5/GEOG-682-Lab-3/README.md

-When you have completed this notebook, upload it to the same GitHub repository that contains the Lab3_example notebook, then copy the URL tand submit it to Canvas.
+When you have completed this notebook, upload it to your GitHub repository that contains the Lab3_example notebook, then copy the URL tand submit it to Canvas.
 Good luck!